WorldlineNZ/oe-magento-plugin/README.md

 To install this module use the following composer command:

-`composer require onfire/paymarkoe`
+`composer require paymark/paymarkoe`

-Alternatively download the package and put the files into this folder in your Magento directory: `app/Onfire/PaymarkOE`
+Alternatively download the package and put the files into this folder in your Magento directory: `app/Paymark/PaymarkOE`

 After installing the files please run the following commands to enable the module:

 ```
 #enable the module
-php bin/magento module:enable Onfire_PaymarkOE
+php bin/magento module:enable Paymark_PaymarkOE

 #run magento setup
 php bin/magento setup:upgrade